 “He told of how the trees had grown in all sorts of conditions, endured lightning strikes and windstorms and infestations.
 [The boat builder] said the wood taught us about survival, about overcoming difficulty, but it also taught us about the reason for surviving in the first place.
 Something about infinite beauty, about things larger and greater than ourselves.”
 Daniel J. Brown, The Boys in the Boat

 That is what I got out of the book The Martian, Watney’s desperate fight to stay alive an amplified contemplation of the symphonic battle between the harbingers of death and impulse of life we call the human condition.
 The farmer’s labor is a prayer, dependent on forces he attempts to harness but cannot control.
-And there is the businessman, the urban version of this struggle, in his relationship with market conditions.
+And there is the financier, the urban version of this struggle, in his relationship with market conditions.
 Life is conflict – in the community, family, ourselves.

-“A protagonist is pretty much defined by the strength of the opposition he or she faces,” Pulitzer journalist Jack Hart quotes a writer in Storycraft.
+“A protagonist is pretty much defined by the strength of the opposition he or she faces,” journalist Jack Hart quotes a writer in Storycraft.
 Isn’t that life?
 Even trees testify to the seasons they have weathered, confess their ordeal and age in their rings and core.
 “He talked about the underlying strength of the individual fibers in the wood.
 He said those separate fibers, knitted together in the wood, gave cedar its ability to bounce back and resume its shape or take on a new one.
 The ability to yield, to bend, to give way, Pocock said, was sometimes a source of strength in men as well as in wood.”
 DJB, The Boys in the Boat.
 There is a strength adversity builds that is of a different order than the brawn of success.
 It comes from just holding on and being able to look another day of it in the face.
 You are not capable, pretty, or smart.
 You just try to keep standing.
 Day after day.

 “I continued to go [to the nursing home], and I struggled to find meaning in their bleak existence.
 What finally helped was an image from a medieval monk, Brother Lawrence, who saw all of us as trees in winter, with little to give, stripped of leaves and color and growth, whom God loves unconditionally anyway.”
 Anne Lamott, Bird by Bird